Whether it’s sunbathing, surfing, snorkeling, diving, hiking or simply exploring, Koh Samui offers something for everyone all year round.

 What is the Best Time of Year to Visit Koh Samui Conclusion

-The best time to travel to Koh Samui really depends on you.
-If you just want to come and enjoy the weather and amazing beaches visit anytime between mid-December to September.
-It will be the perfect time to check out all of Koh Samui's best beaches!
+The best time to travel to Koh Samui depends on you.
+If you just want to come and enjoy the weather and amazing beaches, visit anytime between mid-December to September.
+It will be the perfect time to check out all of Koh Samui’s best beaches!

 If you’re on a budget and want fewer crowds, the rainy season might be the time for you to visit.

-Now that you have managed to figure out when you want to visit Koh Samui, you might like our handy guide on how to get to Koh Samui.
+Now that you have figured out when you want to visit Koh Samui, you might like our handy guide on how to get to Koh Samui.
 And then it is time to start planning your itinerary, use our post on the best things to do in Koh Samui to pick the activities that interest you.